turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 RSpec.describe 'New Artist' do describe 'As a visitor' do
-    describe 'When I visit the new artist form' do it 'I can create a new artist' do visit '/artists'
+    describe 'When I visit the new artist form by clicking a link on the index' do it 'I can create a new artist' do visit '/artists'